-- When starting or increasing these supplements/medications, watch the bowels carefully.
+- When starting or increasing these supplements/medications, monitor bowel movements closely.

 Sometimes constipation is due to mitochondrial dysfunction, which is very common in kids with autism.
 It can slow down gut motility causing chronic constipation.
 Therefore, addressing mitochondrial dysfunction with a mitochondrial cocktail can be very helpful.

 Food allergies or sensitivities could be at the root of the problem.
 Testing for food allergies (IgE) and food sensitivities (IgG) may be helpful.
-More information on testing in the Introduction to the Gluten-Free, Casein-Free, Soy-Free and Diet article.

 A Need for Fiber

 Fiber may help with constipation.
 But be careful: Your child must be drinking enough water with fiber supplementation, or fiber may backfire on you.
 Check with your doctor about brands and dosage.
 Favorite brands include Fibersure, ClearFiber, and TruFiber.
-Always check the ingredients on the label as they change on occasion and sometimes contain wheat or soy products.
+Furthermore, always check the ingredients on the label as they change on occasion and sometimes contain wheat or soy products.

-Fiber may also be problematic if your child has mitochondrial dysfunction, SIBO, or if the child has pathogenetic bacterial overgrowth.
-Fiber will feed this overgrowth.
-In addition, a fiber supplement may cause fluffy stool.
+Please Note: Fiber may also be problematic if your child has mitochondrial dysfunction, SIBO, or a pathogenetic bacterial overgrowth (fiber will feed this overgrowth).
+Also, a fiber supplement may cause fluffy stool.